ZachHeick/zachheick.github.io/_posts/2017-10-06-Predicting-Movie-Ratings-by-Roger-Ebert.md

 ## Thoughts about the Model, What I Learned, and Future Work

 Overall, I'm happy with how my model turned out.
 The root mean squared error of 0.73 stars is a bit high, but when testing some movies that came out recently, the ratings did not seem unbelievable.
 Something significant that I learned was that even though a model could have good characteristics, such as a high adjusted R-squared or normally distributed residuals, it does not guarantee good performance when it comes to cross validation.
+I also could have explored regularization techniques such as Lasso, Ridge, and Elastic Net in order to improve feature selection.

 For the future, I could improve this model by including data from other well known film critics.
 This model only had internet user ratings to compare to, but I think there could be some stronger correlations between Roger Ebert and other professional film critics.

 ## Project source
 The source can be found on my [github](https://github.com/ZachHeick/Project_Luther).